kufreu/kufreu.github.io/final/final.md

 ggplot(michigan) + geom_sf()
 ```
-I mapped each result to see if they dissolved and then went on to test st_centroid.
+I mapped each result to see if they dissolved and then went on to test `st_centroid`.
 ```r
 centroidTracts <- st_centroid(tractsMI)
 ```